Practical 7: Unsupervised learning¶

 print("Feature names:", data.feature_names)

-3. Explore the structure and description of the data.
+3. Explore the description of the data.

 # Print the description of the dataset